Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Testing Colors Across Different Times of Day

-Morning light tends to be cooler and softer, while midday sun creates harsh, direct illumination that can wash out colors.
+Morning light tends to run cooler and softer; midday sun creates harsh, direct illumination that can wash colors out; afternoon brings warmer tones; and evening light adds golden hues that change everything again.